-To meet these aims, we build an understanding of key scientific concepts from year 7 through to year 11.
-Topics are taught in an order to facilitate the building of knowledge, intertwining this with relevant practical investigations which develop scientific skills.
+Our curriculum builds an understanding of key scientific knowledge from year 7 through to year 11.
+Topics are taught in an order to build and deepen knowledge so that students are able to apply this knowledge.
+This learning is intertwined with developing scientific skills through relevant practical investigations.

 Key Stage 3